Stepan Bandera: 2014 Russian intervention in Ukraine

 Headquarters of the Euromaidan, Kyiv, January 2014.
 At the front entrance, there is a portrait of Bandera.

 During the 2014 Crimean crisis and unrest in Ukraine, pro-Russian Ukrainians, Russians (in Russia), and some Western authors alluded to the bad influence of Bandera on Euromaidan protesters and pro-Ukrainian Unity supporters in justifying their actions.
 According to The Guardian, "The term 'Banderite' to describe his followers gained a recent new and malign life when Russian media used it to demonise Maidan protesters in Kiev, telling people in Crimea and east Ukraine that gangs of Banderites were coming to carry out ethnic cleansing of Russians."
 Russian media used this to justify Russia's actions.
 Putin welcomed the annexation of Crimea by declaring that he "was saving them from the new Ukrainian leaders who are the ideological heirs of Bandera, Hitler's accomplice during World War II."
 Pro-Russian activists claimed: "Those people in Kyiv are Bandera-following Nazi collaborators."
 Ukrainians in Russia complained of being labelled "Banderites", even if they were from parts of Ukraine where Bandera is negatively remembered.
 A minority of people supporting Bandera views was presented in the Euromaidan protests, but Russian propaganda exaggerated their presence and demonized all Maidan protestors.
 Russian media even labeled "banderites" those 30,000 Russians who went to protest against Russian aggression in Ukraine on the Moscow March of Peace.

 Russian invasion of Ukraine

 During his invasion of Ukraine, Vladimir Putin made references to "Banderites" in his speeches and spoke of an inevitable confrontation with "neo-Nazis, Banderites" in his Victory Day speech.
 Russia heavily promoted the theme of "denazification", and used rhetoric that was similar to Soviet era policy of equating the development of Ukrainian national identity with Nazism due to Bandera's collaboration, which has a particular resonance in Russia.
 The Washington Post reported on Russian soldiers rounding up villagers who were deemed to be "Nazis" or "Banderites".
-Deutsche Welle reported that media in Ukraine included many eyewitness accounts of Russian soldiers pursuing Bandera supporters, and wrote that "whoever is deemed to be a supporter faces torture or death".
+Deutsche Welle reported that media in Ukraine included many eyewitness accounts of Russian soldiers looking for Bandera supporters, and that "whoever is deemed to be a supporter faces torture or death".